-Fear not – an Intergage digital marketing audit will strip your competitors naked and expose their secret weaknesses.
+Fear not – an Intergage Marketing Opportunity Analysis will strip your competitors naked and expose their secret weaknesses.
 They’d be terrified if they could see how deeply we can delve into their online presence with our powerful SEO and PPC tools!

-So get in touch if you need some Intergage digital firepower…you’ll love it when a digital marketing audit comes together.
+So get in touch if you need some Intergage digital firepower…you’ll love it when a Marketing Opportunity Analysis comes together.